jezevec10/jstris-guide/usermode.md

 **Relative Trigger** components can trigger an External/Conditional [Trigger](#trigger) after:
 - A certain amount of time (in seconds) passes...
-- Certain amount of pieces were placed...
+- A certain amount of pieces were placed...
-- Certain amount of lines were cleared...
+- A certain amount of lines were cleared...

 ... since the [Trigger](#trigger) under which this component is present was triggered.

-For example: When a certain [Trigger](#trigger) triggers on 5th line, and there's a Relative Trigger that runs a certain trigger after 4 Lines, that trigger will run after clearing the 9th line.
+For example: When a certain [Trigger](#trigger) triggers on the 5th line, and there's a Relative Trigger that runs a certain trigger after 4 lines, that trigger will run after clearing the 9th line.

 ### On/Off
 ![comp_switch]